manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 7. Performance Metrics - The performance of OLTP systems is usually measured in transactions per second (TPS).
 8. Database Design - OLTP systems often use a relational database design with an extensive index to deliver rapid responses to SQL queries.

----

 > --- ***OLTP Systems***

-1. ERP Systems - Many ERP (Enterprise Resource Planning) systems, such as SAP ERP, Oracle ERP, Microsoft Dynamics, etc., are considered OLTP systems.
-2. Banking Systems - Online banking systems and ATM (Automated Teller Machines) software are examples of OLTP systems.
+1. ERP Systems
+2. Banking Systems
-3. Airline Reservation Systems - Software for reserving and selling tickets for airlines.
+3. Airline Reservation Systems
-4. E-commerce Platforms - Systems like Amazon and eBay, which handle numerous online transactions daily.
+4. E-commerce Platforms
-5. Telecommunication Network Systems - They handle real-time transactions like call data records.
+5. Telecommunication Network Systems
-6. Retail POS Systems - Point of Sale systems in retail stores.
+6. Retail POS Systems
-7. Customer Relationship Management Systems - CRM systems like Salesforce and HubSpot, where real-time data updates are crucial.
+7. Customer Relationship Management Systems
-8. Online Service Applications - Many apps, such as ride-sharing apps like Uber and Lyft, food delivery apps like DoorDash, and Airbnb, use OLTP systems for real-time transactions.

----
+8. Online Service Applications

 > --- ***Popular Databases for OLTP***

-1. Oracle Database - A popular relational database management system from Oracle Corporation.
+1. Oracle Database
-2. MySQL - An open-source relational database management system owned by Oracle Corporation.
+2. MySQL
-3. Microsoft SQL Server - A relational database management system developed by Microsoft.
+3. Microsoft SQL Server
-4. PostgreSQL - A powerful, open-source object-relational database system.
+4. PostgreSQL
-5. IBM DB2 - A family of database server products developed by IBM.
+5. IBM DB2
-6. MariaDB - An open-source relational database management system, forked from MySQL.
+6. MariaDB
-7. SAP HANA - An in-memory, column-oriented, relational database management system developed by SAP.
+7. SAP HANA
-8. Amazon Aurora - A relational database service from Amazon Web Services (AWS), compatible with MySQL and PostgreSQL.
-9. Google Cloud Spanner - A scalable, enterprise-grade, globally-distributed, and strongly consistent database service built for the cloud specifically to combine the benefits of relational database structure with non-relational horizontal scale.
-10. CockroachDB - An open-source distributed SQL database designed for global online transaction processing (OLTP).

-**------------------------------------------------------------------------------------------------------------**
+8. Amazon Aurora
+9. Google Cloud Spanner
+10. CockroachDB

-### ***OLAP***
+## ***OLAP***

 OLAP, or Online Analytical Processing, is a category of software tools that provide analysis of data for business decisions.
 It is characterized by relatively low volume of transactions but complex queries involving aggregations, which need to be executed relatively quickly.

----

 > --- ***Here are the key characteristics of OLAP systems***